top of page

 • No insurance-mandated session limits

-3. Sliding Scale or Financial Assistance Some ABA providers offer sliding scale fees or payment plans based on family income.
+Some ABA providers offer sliding scale fees or payment plans based on family income.
 Ask potential providers about financial assistance options.

 How Happy Luna ABA Therapy Handles Insurance